safe-global/safe-docs/pages/sdk-protocol-kit/guides/signatures.md

 | `owner4` | EOA and owner of `safe2_3` | 0xE11BA2b4D45Eaed5996Cd0823791E0C93114882d |
 | `owner5` | EOA and owner of `safe2_3` | 0xd03ea8624C8C5987235048901fB614fDcA89b117 |

-Each EOA owner described above is bound to an `EthAdapter` instance that should be initialized as well.
+Each EOA owner described above is bound to an `EthAdapter` instance that should also be initialized.

 | Adapter | Signer |
 | :--- | :--- |